Conor McGregor Reportedly Set to Overtake Cristiano Ronaldo on Forbes Rich List

 Real Madrid star Ronaldo sits atop this year's rich list with earnings of £71 million.

-The Notorious infamously predicted he would overtake Ronaldo on the list when he met the forward last year, saying: "You were number one on the Forbes list, I was like number 35 or something.
+The Notorious infamously predicted he would overtake Ronaldo on the list when he met the forward last year, saying: "You were No. 1 on the Forbes list; I was like No. 35 or something.
 I'll get up.
 Maybe next year I'll get you."

 According to Griffee, Ronaldo is said to have replied with "I don't think so," but it appears McGregor may well have been right thanks to Saturday's superfight.